tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Key Exchange Messages

-The hello phase messages are used to exchange security enhancement capabilities between the client and server.
-When a new session begins, the record layer's connection state AEAD algorithm is initialized to NULL_NULL.
+The key exchange messages are used to exchange security enhancement capabilities between the client and server and establish traffic keys used to protect the handshake.

 ####  Client Hello